notbaab/YUNOSOC/README.md

     perl publicTests.pl

-This will run through your test directory and run all the tests and output a html page with the results.
+This will run through your tests directory and run all the tests and output a html page with the results.
 It also accepts a few command line arguments if you want to limit the tests you are running, test a certain directory or force creation of a new rc.out file.